szymczakf/Computer-Graphics-Project-5/CG Project4/CG Project3/ReadMe.txt

 Click "Save" to save the stored figures as a .txt file.
 Click "Load" to load a .txt file representing the figures.

+3D Sphere with Phong Shading

+First, one has to generate the image bitmap with "New".
+Then, the sphere will be created and displayed by pressing the "Calculate Sphere" button.
+The "Camera" sliders are responsible for the position of the camera (the sphere is in the centre of the coordinate system).
+The "Point light" sliders are responsible for the position of the white point light illuminating the sphere.

+All the coefficients for the shading as well as for the size of the sphere are available in code and commented properly for ease of use.
+Search for a comment "3D Project" in order to find them more easily.